Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Internet Service Provider
 Internet Service Provider (ISP) is a company that provides individuals and businesses with access to the Internet.
 Many ISPs also provide website hosting services.

-## Issuing Bank
-The issuing bank also known as the customer's bank, issues a payment card or checks to an individual.

 ## Independent Software Vendor
 Independent Software Vendor (ISV) term may also refer to the vendor’s software developer.

 ## Integrated Voice Response
 Integrated Voice Response (IVR) technology creates automatic message selections through phone systems.

+## Issuing Bank
+The issuing bank also known as the customer's bank, issues a payment card or checks to an individual.

+# L

 ## Leased Line
 Dedicated communications channel leased from a common carrier; leased lines usually can handle greater transmission speeds than the dial-up telephone system.
 Leased lines from the telephone company can be "conditioned" (electronically fine-tuned), which can reduce transmission error rates.